aaronallen8455/pinned-warnings/README.md

 You can define a custom GHCi command in your `.ghci` file that adds the `ShowWarnings` module and calls `showWarnings`:
 ```
-:def sw (\_ -> pure ":m + ShowWarnings \nshowWarnings")
+:def sw (\_ -> pure ":m + ShowWarnings \n showWarnings")
 ```
-Now you can simply use `:sw` to view the warnings.
+Now you can simply use `:sw` to view warnings.

 ### Known limitations
-- Warnings produced outside of module parsing/typechecking are not captured, those related to `.cabal` file omissions for example.
+- Warnings produced outside of module type checking are not captured, for example those related to `.cabal` file omissions.
 - Only the specified versions of GHC are supported